 Plastic surgeons try to minimize the risk of infection during surgery by keeping the incision site and the implant sterile.
 There are different ways that surgeons put the implant into the breast to reduce the chances of infection.

 Symptoms of infection include redness, heat, drainage, or swelling around the area of the stitches or scar.
 Other symptoms include a fever, rash, nausea, fatigue, nipple discharge, and vomiting.
 After augmentation surgery, you should monitor your breast(s) for signs of an infection.
 If you develop symptoms, you should see a doctor immediately.

-It is important for you to know that swelling can be a symptom of an even more serious medical issue called ALCL (anaplastic large cell lymphoma), a cancer of the immune system.
+It is important for you to know that swelling can be a symptom of an even more serious medical issue called Anaplastic Large Cell Lymphoma (BIA-ALCL), a cancer of the immune system caused by breast implants.
 ALCL is also more likely to develop around textured breast implants.
 If the swelling is not eliminated by the antibiotic, immediately ask your doctor to get the fluid tested for ALCL.